Financial economics: Certainty

 John Burr Williams' The Theory of Investment Value, which proposes that the value of an asset should be calculated using "evaluation by the rule of present worth".
 Thus, for a common stock, the "intrinsic", long-term worth is the present value of its future net cashflows, in the form of dividends; in the corporate context, "free cash flow" as aside.
 What remains to be determined is the appropriate discount rate.
 Later developments show that, "rationally", i.e. in the formal sense, the appropriate discount rate here will (should) depend on the asset's riskiness relative to the overall market, as opposed to its owners' preferences; see below.
 Net present value (NPV), the result of this discounted cashflow valuation, is the direct extension of these ideas typically applied to Corporate Finance decisioning.
 For other results, as well as specific models developed here, see the list of "Equity valuation" topics under Outline of finance.

 (Note: John Burr Williams published his "Theory" in 1938; NPV was recommended to corporate managers by Joel Dean in 1951.)

 Bond valuation, in that cashflows (coupons and return of principal, or "Face value") are deterministic, may proceed in the same fashion.
-An immediate extension, Arbitrage-free bond pricing, discounts each cashflow at the market derived rate – i.e. at each coupon's corresponding zero rate, and of equivalent credit worthiness – as opposed to an overall rate.
+An immediate extension, Arbitrage-free bond pricing, discounts each cashflow at the market derived rate – i.e. at each coupon's corresponding zero rate, and of equivalent credit worthiness – as opposed to an overall rate; see Rational pricing § Fixed-income securities.

 In many treatments bond valuation precedes equity valuation, under which cashflows (dividends) are not "known" per se.
 Williams and onward allow for forecasting as to these – based on historic ratios or published dividend policy – and cashflows are then treated as essentially deterministic; see below under § Corporate finance theory.